-- Point bars and in-channel bars.
+- Pannes or pools on floodplain.
+A panne is a shallow topographic basin lacking vegetation but existing on a well-vegetated wetland plain.
+Pannes fill with water at least seasonally due to overland flow.
+They commonly serve as foraging sites for waterbirds and as breeding sites for amphibians. - Plant hummocks or sediment mounds.
+Hummocks are mounds created by plants along the banks and floodplains of tidal systems created by the collection of sediment and biotic material around wetland plants.
+Hummocks are typically less than 1m high.
+Sediment mounds are similar to hummocks but lack plant cover.
+They are depositional features formed from repeated flood flows depositing sediment on the marsh plain. - Point bars and in-channel bars.
 Bars are sedimentary features within intertidal channels.
 They are patches of transient bedload sediment that form along the inside of meander bends or in the middle of straight channel reaches.
 They sometimes support vegetation.
 They are convex in profile and their surface material varies in size from small on top to larger along their lower margins.
 They can consist of any mixture of silt, sand, gravel, cobble, and boulders. - Pools or depressions in channels.
-Pools are areas along tidal channels that are much deeper than the average depths of their channels and that tend to retain water longer than other areas of the channel during periods of low or no surface flow. - Secondary channels on floodplains or along shorelines.
+Pools are areas along tidal channels that are much deeper than the average depths of their channels and that tend to retain water longer than other areas of the channel during low tide. - Secondary channels.
 Channels confine estuarine flow.
-A channel consists of a bed and its opposing banks, plus its floodplain.
+A channel consists of a bed and its opposing banks.
 Estuarine wetlands can have a primary channel, and one or more secondary channels of varying sizes that convey tidal flows. - Shellfish beds (living).
 Oysters, clams and mussels are common bivalves that create beds on the banks and bottoms of wetland systems.
 Shellfish beds influence the condition of their environment by affecting flow velocities, providing substrates for plant and animal life, and playing particularly important roles in the uptake and cycling of nutrients and other water-borne materials. - Soil cracks.
 Repeated wetting and drying of fine grain soil that typifies some wetlands can cause the soil to crack and form deep fissures that increase the mobility of heavy metals, promote oxidation and subsidence, while also providing habitat for amphibians and macroinvertebrates.
 Cracks must be a minimum of 1 inch deep to qualify. - Standing snags.
 Tall, woody vegetation, such as trees and tall shrubs, can take many years to fall to the ground after dying.
 These standing "snags" provide habitat for many species of birds and small mammals.
-Any standing, dead woody vegetation within the AA that is at least 3 m tall is considered a snag. - Submerged vegetation.
+Any standing, dead woody vegetation within the AA that is at least 3 m tall and at least 10 cm in diameter is considered a snag. - Submerged vegetation.
 Submerged vegetation consists of aquatic macrophytes such as Zostera marina (eelgrass) that are rooted in the sub-aqueous substrate but do not usually grow high enough in the overlying water column to intercept the water surface.
 Submerged vegetation can strongly influence nutrient cycling while providing food and shelter for fish and other organisms.